Claude Longchamp: Career

 In addition to his work in applied political science, Claude Longchamp also works as an applied historian, conducting historico-politico-cultural guided city tours for international delegations, politicians, government employees, and journalists.

-Longchamp is a member of the Social Democratic Party of Switzerland [2], however, since 1993 he has been a passive member only.
-He is also involved in the society “Bern neu gründen” (“Re-Founding Berne”), which has the aim of re-forging Berne as the leading political centre in Switzerland.
+Longchamp is a member of the Social Democratic Party of Switzerland, however, since 1993 he has been a passive member only.
+He is also involved in the society "Bern neu gründen" ("Re-Founding Bern"), which has the aim of re-forging Bern as the leading political centre in Switzerland.